Today, there are close to 10.3 million residential properties in Australia, with over 6 million having a home loan / mortgage against them.

 Line of credit

-A line of credit home loan allows you to withdraw the equity (ownership) that you have in your home up to a pre-set limit.
+A line of credit home loan is also considered to be a “home equity conversion mortgage.”
+This type of home loan allows you to withdraw your home’s equity to a pre-set limit.

 This pre-set limit is the maximum loan amount that you can borrow.
 It reflects the total amount of your equity.
 Keeping that as collateral, we can help you find lenders to borrow the maximum amount of your equity.